HTML Introduction

 Each tag tells the browser what type of content to expect: an <h1> is a main heading, a <p> is a paragraph, an <img> is an image.
 Browsers follow open web standards so the same HTML works across Chrome, Firefox, Safari, and Edge.

-• No compiler needed—save a .html file and open it in a browser
+No compiler needed.
+Save a .html file and open it in a browser.
+Errors rarely crash anything—browsers do their best to display your page.

 Markup languages use tags to define elements within a document—text, images, hyperlinks, and other content.
 Tags provide structure and meaning; browsers interpret them to display the page.